 How much air a machine can effectively clean will be measured in square feet.
 Your best bet is to know how big the individual rooms in your home are.
 Air purifiers tucked into corners of bedrooms might be capable of cleaning a larger room’s air, but not necessarily great at pulling air in from around the corner and down the hall.
 This could actually save you a little by allowing you to buy less powerful units for smaller rooms.

-Visit ways to get fresh air for in-depth reviews of top models, including pros and cons, along with additional information to help you make the best decision for you.
+Visit this page and find ways to get fresh air for in-depth reviews of top models, including pros and cons, along with additional information to help you make the best decision for you.

 Pure Air Reviews takes a look at the top-rated models for cigarette smoke removal.
 You’ll get pros and cons for each as well as other tips for dealing with cigarette smoke.

-Check out best air purifier for dust to find reviews and pros and cons of some of the best models for dealing with allergy- and asthma-triggering dust.
+Check out http://pureairreviews.com/best-purifier-for-dust to find reviews and pros and cons of some of the best models for dealing with allergy- and asthma-triggering dust.